Is The Blue Lagoon (Iceland) Still Worth Visiting 2024?

 “The Blue Lagoon Is Too Touristy”

 Of course it is.
 It’s a 20 minute ride away from KEF airport.
-There are buses that can transfer you there and back directly from the airport or Reykjavik.
+There are buses that can transfer you there and back directly from the airport, even if you only have a short layover.
 If a place could be a mascot for a country, it would be the Blue Lagoon.
-Let’s not forget about the first point.
-It’s nice.
-If you were visiting a country, wouldn’t you want to see some of the nice things they have to offer.
+I don’t blame everyone for wanting to go here and experience the Blue Lagoon for themselves.
+As a business, I don’t blame them for wanting to cater to tourists either.

-Now that we’ve established that, let’s not forget something.
 If you’re reading this, you’re probably a tourist too.
-How nice if we could be that special tourist that can sit on his high horse and pretend like he’s a local only doing things locals do where locals do it?
 The Blue Lagoon is touristy and it caters, especially now more than before, to tourists.
 It’s a business and they know that a bus carrying a weary bunch of Chinese tourists fresh off a flight from Beijing will bring in a lot of money.
-They will come in, soak for a bit, get their photo and leave allowing another bus load of tourist to literally lather, rinse, repeat.
+They will come in, soak for a bit, get their photo and leave, allowing another bus load of tourists to literally lather, rinse, repeat.

 “The Blue Lagoon Is Too Expensive Now”

 Expensive is relative, but no matter how you spin it, a hundred bucks to take a bath is a little pricey.
-You know who this really sucks for?
-The locals, who can remember a more rustic time before all the renovations when they can go for a soak here for a fraction of the price.
-Luckily for them, and possibly for you, there are a lot of other outdoor thermal bathing options scattered all over Iceland.
+For the locals, who used to soak here for a fraction of the price before all the renovations, it certainly has gotten expensive.
+And that’s why the question of visiting is even up for debate.
+There are plenty of other outdoor thermal bathing options scattered all over Iceland and none are as expensive as the Blue Lagoon.

 How Much Does The Blue Lagoon Entry Ticket Cost?